doctrine/orm/docs/en/tutorials/getting-started.rst

 ::

     $ cd project/
-    $ doctrine orm:schema-tool:create
+    $ php vendor/bin/doctrine-orm orm:schema-tool:create

 .. note::

-    The ``doctrine`` command will only be present if you installed Doctrine from PEAR.
+    The ``doctrine`` command will only be present if you installed Doctrine from Composer.
 Otherwise you will have to dig into the ``bin/doctrine.php`` code of your Doctrine 2 directory to setup your doctrine command-line client.